 The question of discovery becomes more difficult to answer when you divide it into two queries: who discovered cells and who discovered stem cells?
 Both questions factor into the history of stem cell research, which will comprise the bulk of this article.
 In discussing this topic, it is also necessary to consider when stem cells were discovered, what that meant for medicine at the time, and what it means today.

 Whether you simply wish to learn more about the fascinating field of regenerative medicine and how it got its start, or if you’re interested on a personal level because of an illness or injury, this subject is a critical one.
-Perhaps it’s the most critical in the medical field, today.

 A Brief History of Cell Study

 Cell research first arose in the mid-17th century.
 That was when medical science developed a wealth of new tools with which to study cells.
 However, it did not really take off until the 19th century.
 Soon enough, medical science came to rely heavily on cell research to help it counteract and cure diseases, heal injuries, and understand the body in ever-greater depth.

 The microscope is fundamental to the study of stem cells.
 It was invented by either Hans Lippershey or Hans and Zacharias Janssen.
 The former filed the patent, but if history is any indicator, that means very little in that heady heyday of scientific invention.
 In any case, someone invented the compound microscope.
 It uses successive lenses to magnify the specimen so that the human eye can perceive structures of diminutive size.